-The future is all about choice for learners and data for administrators.
+The future is all about choice and data

-Learners are going to be able to customize and personalize their learning experience.
-They'll have access to internally and externally developed resources, lists of content that their manager curated for them, and articles recommended by a sales rep five states over.
-They could learn for 15 minutes on their commute to work and 30 minutes at the office or do it all while working out on the elliptical late at night.
-And, they can learn how they want to learn -- watching videos, reading documents, attending webinars, etc.; all on a system that you, the learning professional, have optimized for the learners to make choices on.
+Technology, such as mobile learning apps, give learners the ability to customize and personalize their learning experience.
+They get access to internally and externally developed resources, lists of content curated by their manager, and articles recommended by a sales rep from five states away.
+They can learn for 15 minutes on their commute to work and 30 minutes at the office, or they can do it all at once while working out on the elliptical late at night.
+And they can learn the way they want to learn—watching videos, reading documents, attending webinars—all on a system that you, the learning professional, optimized for choice-driven learning.

 Change is here to stay

 Continuous growth in technology means that change is here to stay.
 Whether at home or on the job, tech affects almost everything we do.
 Take a moment and think about your job.
 How has tech changed the way you’ve done your job in the past five to ten years?
 Chances are, you’ve seen a lot of change, from virtual communications on Skype or Slack to using AR and VR for sales.
 Though some change might be hard, embrace it!

 Learners want choice and administrators want data, so keep looking for all the new ways that technology adds more data and more choice to the learning experience.

 Want to give your employees the resources they need—all in one convenient location?

 Check out how Loop supports your team.See How It Works!